rcossio/MDwMD/README.md

 - **Decide experiment outliers**: Some experiments might have outliers.
 We must stablish criteria to remove them from the DB.
 - **Data quantity**: We don't have enough data to have a respectable validation set.

+## Insights from Other DBs

+- **Data scattering**: "Data is scattered and in that way is useless", a phase I liked.
+- **Context**: Provides contextual information about experiments, including pH levels, concentration and temperature.
+- **Updates** We should displaying the latest update status prominently on the main page to inform users of the current data accuracy.
+- **Experimental diversity**: Covers a variety of experimental conditions, such as different pH levels and protein families, we can focus on protein families, species, molecular weights and distribution of diffusion coefficients.
+I dont feel confident to include methods, since i dont understand them.
+- **Promoting diffusion**: The paper identifies diffusion as the least reported feature, its and opportunity to explain why our DB is relevant.
+- **CSV**: we should add the option to download data in CSV format.
+- **Data echoing**: We can include their data to make a whole DB (i.e. the data is included as secondary references, or curated to first).
+Is this scriptable?
+We can also add the data from Bionumbers with the indexed terms "diffusion", and "diffusion coefficient".
+- **Data collection and curation**: Explain how data was treated to show it is trustable.
+Explain the main keywords used in google scholar searchs.
+MPTherm explains this well
+- **Diluted diffusion**: We have to clearly state that the DB is about diluted solution diffusion (<10mg/ml), preferably infinite diffusion.
+- **Navbars**: Home (overview, updates, cite us), Browse, DB statistics, Tutorial, Upload data

 ## Conclusion

 This project represents a foundational step towards simplifying the acquisition and estimation of self-diffusion coefficients for proteins, offering significant potential for scientific research and analysis.
 Through ongoing development and community collaboration, we aim to enhance its utility and impact within the scientific community.